U.S. Route 74: North Carolina

 From the Tennessee state line, US 74 traverses across the southern portion of the state, connecting the major cities Asheville, Charlotte, and Wilmington, for a total of 451.8 mi.

 In western North Carolina, US 74 enters the state with a concurrency with US 64.
 Routed along on pre-existing highways in the region, specifically the: Appalachian Highway (at-grade expressway, except in the Nantahala Gorge) and the Great Smoky Mountains Expressway (controlled-access freeway, which is broken in three sections along the route); it shares a revolving door of concurrency changes with US 19, US 129, US 441 and US 23.
 The alternating named highway (depending on grade of road) is considered the commercial back-bone and main truck route of Western North Carolina, connecting the cities of Murphy, Andrews, Bryson City, Cherokee, Sylva, and Waynesville.
 In or around October, the fall colors create an influx of more tourists in the region.
 In the winter months, the highway is the first to be salted and plowed; however, both the Nantahala Gorge and Balsam Gap tend to get the most snow and/or ice in the region and should be traveled with care.

 North of Clyde, US 74 merges with Interstate 40 and goes east, in concurrency, to Asheville.
 From there, it then goes southeast, in concurrency with Interstate 26 till Columbus, where it separates and continues east along a mostly controlled-access highway, except in Shelby, to Interstate 85, in Kings Mountain.

 After crossing a unique weave intersection with Interstate 85, it joins with US 29 and travels through downtown Gastonia along Franklin Boulevard.
-East of Gastonia, it becomes Wilkinson Boulevard as it go through McAdenville, Cramerton and Belmont.
+East of Gastonia, it becomes Wilkinson Boulevard as it goes through McAdenville, Cramerton and Belmont.
 After crossing the Lake Wylie/Catawba River, via Sloans Ferry Bridge, it enters Charlotte, with connections with Interstate 485 and Interstate 85/Charlotte Douglas International Airport, via Little Rock Road.
 At Morehead Street, west of Center City, it splits with US 29 for Interstate 277 along the John Belk Freeway.
 East of Center City, it goes solo again along Independence Freeway/Boulevard to Matthews, where it connects again with Interstate 485.